What is muAO-MPC?¶

 The generated C code is fully compatible with the ISO C89/C90 standard, and is platform independent.
 The code can be directly used in embedded applications, using popular platforms like Arduino, and Raspberry, or any other application on which C/C++ code is accepted, like many current generation programable logic controllers (PLC).
 Additionally, MATLAB/Simulink interfaces to the generated code are provided.

-is free software released under the terms of the three-clause BSD License.
+is free software released under the terms

 The ltidt module¶